MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 ### Active versus inactive articles

 An article is either active or inactive.
-Active articles are returned in knowledge base searches in Knowledge Base integrations while inactive articles are not returned.
+Active articles are returned in knowledge base searches in Knowledge Base integrations while inactive articles aren't returned.

 An article is active if its **Enable Article** setting is turned on.
-If the enabled article doesn't have specified **Valid From** and **Valid To** dates, it is always active.
-If the enabled article has specified dates, it is only active during the time period specified by those dates.
+If an enabled article has **Valid From** and **Valid To** dates (specified in UTC), it is only active during that time period.

 <img class="fancyimage" style="width:800px" src="img/ConvoBuilder/kb_validDates.png">

+If no dates are specified, an enabled article is always active.

 An article is inactive if its **Enable Article** setting is turned off.
-It is also inactive if its **Enable Article** setting is turned on, but the current date and time falls outside the time period specified in the article's **Valid From** and **Valid To** dates.
+It's also inactive if the setting is turned on, but the current date and time in UTC falls outside the specified time period.

-In the Knowledge Base application, you can easily identify an article's status:
+In the Knowledge Base application, you can easily identify an article's current status:

 <img class="fancyimage" style="width:700px" src="img/ConvoBuilder/kb_articleStatus.png">

 #### Using Valid From and Valid To dates

-Specifying **Valid From** and **Valid To** dates for an article is optional.
-It lets you control not only when an article becomes active, but also if and when it expires.
+It's optional to specify **Valid From** and **Valid To** dates when you [add an article](knowledge-base-articles.html#add-an-article).
+However, it does let you control not only when the article becomes active, but also if and when it becomes inactive.

-For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a specific, finite period of time.
+For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a finite period of time.
 Or, you might have an article that you want to become active on a certain date and remain so indefinitely.
-You can accomplish this by specifying the pertinent dates.
+You can satisfy requirements like these with the **Valid From** and/or **Valid To** date fields.